wdim0/esp8266_direct_gpio/README.md

 ## GPIO_OUT_W1TS/C details

 Each register is for all GPIOs - every bit corresponds to one GPIO (GPIO 0 is bit0, GPIO 1 is bit1, ...).
 You don't need to mask anything.
-If you just want to set one GPIO H/L, set the proper bit to 1, leave all other to 0.
+If you just want to set one GPIO H/L, set the proper bit to 1, leave other bits to 0.
 Easy, fancy, fast.

 GPIO_OUT_W1TS_ADDRESS - write 1 to set GPIO (high)